 How to play Texas Holdem?

 If you are new to Texas Holdem, we are here to help you.
-You can learn about the different betting rounds and table positions featured in this game.
+You can learn how to play Texas Holdem in these easy steps.

 Step 1: The buttons